rfv-370/YoutubeSimpleChannelBackup/README.md

 Youtube Backup Channel Python Script

-This script downloads videos from YouTube, Twitch, and related websites using the yt_dlp module.
+This python script downloads videos from YouTube, Twitch, and related websites using the yt_dlp module.
 It can download a single video, all videos from a channel, or all videos from a playlist.

 ## Requirements
 - Python 3